-A cleft lip and cleft palate can be repaired with surgery after your baby is born.
-Usually surgery to repair a cleft lip is done in the first few months of life and is recommended to be done before 12 months.
+A cleft lip and/or cleft palate can be repaired with surgery after your baby is born.
+Surgery to repair a cleft lip is recommended before 12 months and is usually done in the first few months of life.
 Surgery for cleft palate is usually done within the first 18 months.
 Some children will require more surgeries as they get older.
 A pediatric surgical specialist will talk with you about the options for surgery and help you decide what is best for your child.